 PNG's transmission pipeline system in the Western System service area connects with the British Columbia pipeline system operated by Enbridge Westcoast Energy Inc. (formerly Spectra Energy) near Summit Lake, British Columbia, and extends 587 km to the west coast of British Columbia at Prince Rupert, British Columbia.
 The pipeline between Summit Lake, British Columbia and Terrace, British Columbia has been partially paralleled, or looped, with a second line to increase throughput capacity.
-PNG also owns and operates over 300 km of lateral transmission pipelines extending into the various communities served by PNG, the most significant being dual lines extending approximately 57 km into Kitimat, British Columbia.
+PNG also owns and operates over 300 km of lateral transmission pipelines extending into the various communities served by PNG, including a line extending approximately 57 km into Kitimat, British Columbia.
 The Western System distribution system is comprised of approximately 960 km of distribution pipelines.
-Five compressor units maintain pressure on PNG's Western System transmission pipeline system (four of which are presently deactivated).
+Five compressor units maintain pressure on PNG's Western System transmission pipeline system (three of which are presently deactivated).

 The Northeast System serves the Fort St. John and Dawson Creek areas of British Columbia through connections with the Enbridge Westcoast Energy Inc. pipeline system at several locations.
-The Northeast System also connects with pipelines owned by Canadian Natural Resources Limited to obtain supply for the Fort St. John area, a producer's pipeline to serve the Dawson Creek area, and a Canadian Natural Resources Limited gas supply pipeline to serve the Tumbler Ridge area of British Columbia.
-The entire Northeast System consists of approximately 243 km of transmission lines, 2,202 km of distribution lines and a gas processing plant near Tumbler Ridge with a capacity of 120,000 cubic meter of natural gas per day.
+The Northeast System also connects with pipelines owned by Canadian Natural Resources Limited to obtain supply for the Fort St. John area, and a Canadian Natural Resources Limited gas supply pipeline to serve the Tumbler Ridge area of British Columbia.
+The entire Northeast System consists of approximately 243 km of transmission lines, 2,202 km of distribution lines and a gas processing plant near Tumbler Ridge with a capacity of 120,000 cubic meters of natural gas per day.